Moving to Rome

 When we asked people what advice they would give someone preparing to move to Rome, they said:

 "Rome is a vibrant and exciting city with a rich history and culture.
 It is important to be aware of the language barrier, as Italian is the official language of the city.
 Expats should also be aware of the cost of living in Rome, which is higher than in many other cities in Italy.
 Additionally, it is important to research the different neighborhoods in Rome and find one that best suits your needs.
 Public transportation is widely available and is a great way to get around the city.
-Finally, it is important to be aware of the local customs and etiquette in Rome, as it is a very traditional city," remarked one expat who made the move to Rome.
+Finally, it is important to be aware of the local customs and etiquette in Rome, as it is a very traditional city," said one expat in Rome.

 How do I find a place to live in Rome?